+The Smugglers trail “special edition” lengthens the days in high mountains.
 Discover one of the loveliest regions of Catalonia, a trip in the Romanic Catalan culture.
 This is the heartland of the region where the four red and yellow lines flag flies proudly on this breathtaking trail.
-This is really a gastronomic experience.
-The food in the mountain hotels is of a high culinary standard.
-You have the opportunity to taste different delicious Catalan dishes.
-You will discover three distinct landscapes: the fertile prairies near the river Fluvià, the mighty peaks of the Pyrenees and the warm wooded hills of the Garrotxa.
+You can taste different delicious Catalan dishes and you will discover three distinct landscapes: the fertile prairies near the river Fluvià, the mighty peaks of the Pyrenees and the warm wooded hills of the Garrotxa.
 This trail is an interesting mixture for riders that know how to measure their horse and at times leading them on foot.

 In the evening upon your arrival at the farmhouse, you will meet the Catalonia Horse Trails team.
 After dinner we will go over the week’s program, you will be told about the special characteristics of our Spanish and Arab crossbred horses for this trail.
 Then you can enjoy a fantastic dinner!